CardinalityCloud/prometheus-alert-generator/hugo/content/blog/roi-calculator.md

 If you're a CFO: you already know something's expensive.
 Now you can see if fixing it pencils out.

 Either way, [run the calculator](https://cardinality.cloud/roi-calculator/).
-See if strategy beats the vendor subscription tax.
+See if architecture redesign beats the vendor subscription tax.